kelseyhightower/consul-on-kubernetes/README.md

 - 1 deployment per consul member
 - 1 service per consul member
+- 1 service to expose the consul UI
 - Use `spec.securityContext.fsGroup` to ensure the volume is writable by the consul process which is running as non-root.

 ```